Edging - 7.5/10

 Five Ten have completely reinvented both the heel and toe for the NIAD VCS.
 The Anasazi heel has now been replaced with a new design, that separates the heel cup from the slingshot rand, which allows for a better-fitting heel with improved tension.
 On the new shoe, 3D molded rubber is used to create a rounded heel cup.

 The shape is fairly wide, yet has no problem with dead space, or uncomfortable pinching on the Achilles tendon.
 Because the slingshot rand is separated from the heel cup, it stretches further down the shoe before wrapping under the foot.
 This is a massive improvement over the original Anasazi, as well as the Anasazi Pro, both of which had significantly smaller rands that squeezed your heel to maintain a secure fit.

 The improved heel tension also has a knock-on effect on the front of the shoe, as it helps drive power into the toe box, keeping the shoe secure and precise for edging.
 This new design ultimately allows the shoe to feel secure around your foot, enabling you to stick heel hooks with confidence.
 The shoe’s heel-hooking superpowers are also enhanced by the soft rubber cup, which really allows you to feel the features you are hooking on.

 Size & Fit

-The NIAD VCS is, hands down, one of the most comfortable performance shoes I have tried.
+The NIAD VCS is, one of the most comfortable performance shoes I have tested.
 Of course, the neutral last has a large part to play in this, as does the semi-stiff, sensitive, profile.

 The strategically placed velcro straps are easy to overlook but are an essential contributor to the comfort, and performance, of the shoe.
 Most double-strapped velcro shoes opt for a lower first strap, often placed around the ball of your foot.